iStudy for Success!

 Activity 4: Evaluate sources - handout

-This tutorial is somewhat related to and dependent on other tutorials on personal effectiveness, including note taking, active listening, active reading, time management, project planning, interview skills, stress management, conflict management, peer tutoring, and brainstorming.
+This tutorial is somewhat related to and dependent on other iStudy tutorials on personal effectiveness, including note taking, active listening, active reading, time management, planning your time, and conducting an interview.

 Therefore, it is recommended that instructors introduce this tutorial to students after the other personal effectiveness tutorials because the personal effectiveness tutorials are in some ways prerequisite to this tutorial.